ibm-watson-data-lab/couchdb-db-transform/README.md

 ##### Server-side filters

 Server-side filters are applied by CouchDB and determine which documents are included in the change feed that the service subscribes to.
 Use this type of filter in scenarios where a significant number of documents can be excluded to reduce the network traffic between the database and the service.

-Server-side filters are defined in design documents in the source database.
+Server-side filters are defined in [design documents](https://github.com/ibm-cds-labs/couchdb-db-transform/blob/master/sample_filter_design_docs/server-side-filter-design-doc.json) in the source database.

-A design document that defines a filter for deleted documents looks as follows:
+Example of a design document that defines a filter for deleted documents:

 ```
 {